Architecture Overview

 - Optionally validate the referenced ToolRegistry

-- Build the agent container spec with environment variables
+- Build the pod spec with facade and runtime containers

 - Create or update the Deployment